Sleep apnea is when a person stops breathing for short periods of time in their sleep.

 Congested Mucous Membranes

 Congestion is one of the leading causes of sleep apnea.
 This happens when your airways temporarily clog and unclog over and over again due to congested mucus production.
-It is also the most frequent root cause of sleep apnea in pregnant women who experience mucus changes with response to hormone changes.
+It is also the most frequent root cause of sleep apnea in pregnant women who experience mucus changes in response to hormone changes.

 Obesity and Obstructed Airway